rotki/rotki/docs/api.rst

 Getting Eth2 Staking details
 ==============================

-.. http:get:: /api/(version)/blockchains/ETH2/stake/details
+.. http:PUT:: /api/(version)/blockchains/ETH2/stake/details

-   Doing a GET on the ETH2 stake details endpoint will return detailed information about your ETH2 staking activity.
+   Doing a PUT on the ETH2 stake details endpoint will return detailed information about your ETH2 staking activity and information about the earned ETH as part of withdrawals, mev rewards and new blocks.

    .. note::
       This endpoint is only available for premium users